hbkairbox/keycloak-kafka/KafkaComands.md

 These commands can be run in the Kafka's shell to test whether the data is consumed correctly:
 ----------------------------------------------------------------------------------------------

-/opt/bitnami/kafka/bin/kafka-topics.sh --list --bootstrap-server localhost:9094
+kafka-topics --list --bootstrap-server broker:29092

-/opt/bitnami/kafka/bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic keycloak-admin-events --consumer.config /opt/bitnami/kafka/config/consumer.properties --from-beginning
+kafka-console-consumer --bootstrap-server broker:29092 --topic keycloak-admin-events --from-beginning

-/opt/bitnami/kafka/bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic keycloak-events --consumer.config /opt/bitnami/kafka/config/consumer.properties --from-beginning
+kafka-console-consumer --bootstrap-server broker:29092 --topic keycloak-events --from-beginning